-This page will be updated regularly, as and when there are further announcements from the Government.
-This page was last updated on 29 March 2020.
+This page will be updated as and when there are further announcements from the Government.
+This page was last updated on 4 June 2020

 The Government have announced the Self-employment Income Support Scheme to help millions of self-employed people through direct cash grants worth 80% of their profits, up to a maximum of £2,500 per month.